Chinese Judge Calls Trump an 'Enemy of the Rule of Law'

-Donald Trump's attack on the U.S. judiciary is too much—even in authoritarian China, it seems.
+Donald Trump's attack on the U.S. judiciary is too much for many—even in authoritarian China, it seems.

 The U.S. president is an "enemy of the rule of law," according to a top Chinese judge, reacting to Trump's verbal attacks on an American judge who blocked his controversial travel ban last week.